WELCOME TO THE WiNTER LAB

 CONGRATULATIONS!

 The WiNTER lab congratulates our former 4th year undergraduate research project students!
 Danielle Joyce won the Research Poster Day Award for her project on Epilepsy and APOE4, while Kristen Kyone recently accepted an offer for University of Toronto Medical School!
-Best wishes to them both!!

-RECENT PUBLICATIONS
+RECENT AWARDS & PUBLICATIONS

-Congratulations to Theo Aliyianis on publishing the review he wrote during his MSc
+Congratulations to Theo Aliyianis on publishing the review he wrote during his MSc @QueensU_CNS on the effect of cognitive impairment on quality-of-life in people with epilepsy @QueensuDOM

 WELCOME NEW LAB MEMBERS!